 What is Hypnosis?

-Hypnosis is an altered state of awareness in which the conscious and subconscious mind focus on the same positive outcome and become more accessible to positive change.
-It’s a state in which new connections can be made or changed, lost learnings can be found (see the work of Dr Milton Erickson), and profound realisations of self can be made.
+Hypnosis is a relaxing altered state of awareness in which the subconscious mind can start to become more accessible to positive thought and positive change.
+It’s a state in which new connections can be made or changed, lost learnings can be found (see the work of Dr Milton Erickson), and ‘eureka’ moments can happen.

-And whilst you might hear hypnosis compared to a normal daydream, or driving… with that strange realisation that you can’t remember the journey!
+And whilst you’ll often hear hypnosis compared to a normal daydream, or driving… with that strange realisation that you can’t remember the journey!

-Clinical Hypnosis is more sophisticated and more clearly defined.
+Clinical Hypnosis is a guided state, which is more sophisticated and more clearly defined.

 So unlike the wanderings of a daydream, or any fertility download, when you decide to work with a Clinical Hypnotherapist?

-Your trance state is accessed more deliberately, more deeply and with a focused purpose.
+Your trance state is accessed more deliberately, more deeply and you’re in control.

 Success rates when using Hypnosis during embryo transfer